 - BACK

-- NAV DATA
+- 2 NAV DATA OFF / ON

-- OFF / ON [SET NAV DATA]
+- 3 [SET NAV DATA]

 - ZOOM

-- OFF / 2TIMES / 3TIMES 5 ZOOM DISPLAY
+- OFF / 2TIMES / 3TIMES 5 ZOOM DISPLAY STAB GND / STAB HDG /

-- STAB NORTH / TT TRACK 6 TARGET DATA

 Menu item Settings Description

-[NAV DATA] OFF Disable navigational data display.
+[NAV DATA] • OFF Disable navigational data display.

 • ON Enable navigational data display.

-[SET NAV DATA] See section 1.44 for Set up the format in which various naviga-

-details. tional data is displayed in the [INFORMA- TION BOX].
+[SET NAV DATA] See section 1.44 for details.
+Set up the format in which various navigational data is displayed in the [INFORMA-TION BOX].
 See section 1.44 for details.

-[ZOOM] OFF Disable zoom magnification.
+[ZOOM] • OFF Disable zoom magnification.

-2TIMES Set zoom magnification at 2×.
+• 2TIMES • Set zoom magnification at 2×.

-3TIMES Set zoom magnification at 3×.
+• 3TIMES Set zoom magnification at 3×.

 [ZOOM DISPLAY] STAB GND Ground stabilized zoom (Geographically fixed).

 STAB HDG Heading stabilized zoom (Relative).

 STAB NORTH North stabilized zoom (True).

 TT TRACK Tracked targets are zoomed.

 [TARGET DATA] • 1BOX See figure below.

 • 2BOX

-LARGE
+• LARGE

-Zoom and navigational data are displayed here.
-Only TT/AIS data is displayed in the lower half of the information box.
-Zoom and navigational data are displayed here, but can be hidden by TT/AIS data.
-Only TT/AIS data is displayed in the lower half of the information box.
+Zoom and Zoom and navigational data navigational data are displayed here, but can be hidden are displayed here by TT/AIS data.
+Only TT/AIS data Only TT/AIS data is displayed in the is displayed in the lower half of the lower half of the information box. information box.

 Only TT/AIS Data is displayed in the large box.
-Up to two AIS targets or up four TT targets TT/AIS data displayed in the information box is shown in order of acquisition in the bottom half of the box.
-When using the 2BOX setting and the bottom half of the information box is full, the upper half is overlayed with the newly aquired TT/AIS target data.
-When the target data is no longer displayed (TT is cancelled, etc.) in the upper box, the previous display is restored.
-Each box may display up two TT targets or one AIS target.
-1BOX 2BOX LARGE
+Up to two AIS objects or up four TT targets

+- TT/AIS data displayed in the information box is shown in order of acquisition in the bottom half of the box. - When using the 2BOX setting and the bottom half of the information box is full, the upper half is overlayed with the newly aquired TT/AIS data. - When the target data is no longer displayed (TT is cancelled, etc.) in the upper box, the previous display is restored. - · Each box may display up two TT data or one AIS data.